Environmental Footprint Expert Group

 Introduction

-The Environmental Footprint methods measure and communicate the environmental performance of products (both goods and services) and organisations across their whole life cycle, from raw material extraction or growing to the end-of-life management, via production, distribution and use.
+The Environmental Footprint methods measure and communicate the environmental performance of products (both goods and services) and organisations across their whole life cycle.
+From raw material extraction or growing to the end-of-life management, via production, distribution and use.

-Overall aim of expert group
+Aim of the expert group

 Overview of Environmental Footprint